cambDI/camb/README.md

 camb can be installed the by typing: library(devtools); install_github("cambDI/camb/camb")

+Additionally, one can download the zip file and type in the command line (after unzipping the file): R CMD install camb

 General requirements:

 1. Make sure that cmake (version >= 2.8) is installed.